open-cluster-management-io/enhancements/enhancements/sig-architecture/14-addon-cluster-proxy/README.md

 And the official golang and java SDKs are supposed to talk to the managed cluster by simply adding an api prefix to the requests.

-#### Proxy Server Authorization

-Even if the proxy-servers are mTLS-secured, all the client talking to the servers will be actually sharing the same identity for each cluster.
-We can consider passing the real client identity via impersonation headers or something else that keep that information.